-Figure 2: Lek Yuen Estate
+Figure 5: Lek Yuen Estate

-Figure 3: Low-density residential developments in Kau To

-Figure 4: Shui Chuen O Estate 1 Subsidised sale flats include Housing Authority's Home Ownership Scheme flats, Private Sector Participation Scheme flats, Buy-or-Rent Option Scheme flats, and Housing Society's Flat-for-Sale Scheme flats.
-Community Facilities In Sha Tin New Town, a number of community facilities are planned and developed in accordance with the requirements stipulated under the Hong Kong Planning Standards and Guidelines for provision of medical, education and community facilities to serve the local residents.
-Both primary and secondary schools are provided at a satisfactory level to meet the increasing population intake.
-Tertiary institutions in the New Town include the Chinese University of Hong Kong (Figure 5), the Hang Seng University of Hong Kong, Hong Kong Institute of Vocational Education (Sha Tin), and Caritas Institute of Community Education (Sha Tin).
+Figure 6: Low-density residential developments in Kau To Subsidised sale flats include Housing Authority's Home Ownership Scheme flats, Private Sector Participation Scheme flats, Buy-or-Rent Option Scheme flats, and Housing Society's Flat-for-Sale Scheme flats.
+Community Facilities In Sha Tin New Town, a number of community facilities are planned and developed in accordance with the requirements set out in the Hong Kong Planning Standards and Guidelines for provision of medical, education and community facilities to serve the local residents.
+Both primary and secondary schools are provided at a satisfactory level to meet the changing population needs.
+The New Town also accommodates various tertiary institutions, such as the Chinese University of Hong Kong (Figure 7), the Hang Seng University of Hong Kong, Hong Kong Institute of Vocational Education (Sha Tin), and Caritas Institute of Community Education (Sha Tin).
 The Hong Kong Sports Institute offers yet further diversity in the provision of tertiary education.

-Figure 5: The Chinese University of Hong Kong There are nine community halls and three community centres in the New Town.
+Figure 7: The Chinese University of Hong Kong There are nine community halls and four community centres in Sha Tin New Town.
 These community halls and centres may incorporate facilities such as nurseries, children/youth centres, and centres for the elderly and disabled.
-The Prince of Wales Hospital (Figure 6), officially opened in 1982, serves as a regional hospital.
-The provision of hospital services is supplemented by the Sha Tin Hospital and a subvented hospital (Cheshire Home) at Ah Kung Kok.
+The Prince of Wales Hospital (Figure 8), officially opened in 1982, serves as a regional hospital.
+The provision of hospital services is supplemented by Sha Tin Hospital and a subvented hospital (Cheshire Home) at Ah Kung Kok.
 There is a private hospital in Sha Tin that will provide a total of about 600 beds after expansion.
-Also, four general clinics/health centres are provided in the New Town to serve the local residents.
+Also, four general clinics/health centres are provided in Sha Tin to serve local residents.

-Figure 6: Prince of Wales Hospital
+Figure 8: Prince of Wales Hospital

-Recreation and Open Space Adequate land has been reserved for the development of open space and recreation purposes to meet both local and district needs.
-The Shing Mun River is the backbone of open space provision in Sha Tin.
+Recreation and Open Space Adequate land has been reserved for the development of open space and recreation purposes to meet local and district needs.
+Shing Mun River is the backbone of open space provision in Sha Tin.
 Stretching along its entire length are parks, promenades, cycleways and recreational facilities.
-The focus of these provisions is the nine-ha Sha Tin Park (Figure 7).
+The focus of these provisions is the nine-ha Sha Tin Park (Figure 9).
 Apart from its lavish horticultural gardens and impressive water features, it also includes a large open plaza and a bandstand.